 Trust me when I tell you they are delicious.

-We were taken along the back streets and alleys as we ventured from destination to destination all while hearing about the culture and history of the area we were visiting.
+We were taken along the back streets and alleys as we ventured from destination to destination, all while hearing about the culture and history of the area we were visiting.

 Make New Friends

-We had so much fun making new and interesting friends on our roman food tour.
+We had so much fun making new and interesting friends on our Roman food tour.

-We met people from all over the United States on our tour as well as a lady from Scotland and one from Japan.
-Really, bonding over food is such a great experience.
+Really, bonding while enjoying delicious tastings is such a great experience.
 We still have friends that we talk to from our Galveston food tour and our Dallas food tour!

 Food tours are truly an awesome way to make new friends.